remla23-team5/operation/README.md

 ## Additional Use Case (Rate-Limit)

 The rate is 10/minute.
 If you try to exceed, you will be blocked and can not make a review.

-## Additional Use Case (Shadow Deployment)

-If you applied the yaml file in traffic management, delete it.

-`kubectl delete -f istio.yaml`

-Apply the shadow-deployment

-`kubectl apply -f shadow.yaml`

-To monitor that it does indeed work, open two terminals and run logs of v1 and v2 pod of model-service.
-You will notice the same message in both places.